BR Hills and K Gudi

-Next, we proceeded towards B R Hills which is around 50 kms from Gaganachukki falls view point.
-On the way, within 10-15 mins drive from the falls, we came across a beautiful narrow road which had a lake like water body on one side of the road,which was filled with water.
-We did a photo and selfie video session near this and then started towards B R Hills.
+Next, we proceeded towards BR Hills which is around 50 kms from Gaganachukki falls viewpoint.
+On the way, within 10-15 mins drive from the falls, we came across a beautiful narrow road which had a lake like water body on one side of the road, which was filled with water.
+We did a photo and selfie video session near this and then started towards BR Hills.
 We traveled via Kollegala.
-The road is maintained fairly well.
-There was almost zero traffic on road which made the drive blissful.
+The road condition was fairly good.
+There was almost zero traffic on the road which made the drive blissful.

-B R Hills is known for its wildlife sanctuary, commonly known as Biligiri Ranganathaswamy Temple Wildlife Sanctuary or BRT Wildlife Sanctuary.
-It is also declared as a tiger reserve by Karnataka government in 2011.
-This hill range is considered to be the link between eastern and western ghats.
-As soon as we entered the gates of the sanctuary in B R hills, landscape changed to forest and the narrow road went through dense green forest.
+BR Hills is known for its wildlife sanctuary, commonly known as Biligiri Ranganathaswamy Temple Wildlife Sanctuary or BRT Wildlife Sanctuary.
+Karnataka government declared it as a tiger reserve in 2011.
+This hill range is the link between eastern and western ghats.
+As soon as we entered the gates of the sanctuary in BR hills, the landscape changed to the forest and the narrow road went through the dense green forest.
 The season was apt to visit this forest.
 There was greenery everywhere.
 We were expecting any animal to show up at any point.
 But to our surprise, nothing showed up, not even a deer.
-Though we felt little sad, we had great time going through the forest.
+Though we felt a little sad, we had a great time going through the forest.
 It is advisable NOT to stop the vehicle in the forest.

-As we were nearing the temple, we could see a small village with few houses, hospital, school, etc. There is a junction wherein you have to take right towards Biligiri Ranganathaswamy temple.
-The road from here on is bit narrow and steep as well.
-Near the temple, the road was curvy and it was under construction when we visited.
+As we were nearing the temple, we could see a small village with a few houses, a hospital, a school, etc. There is a junction wherein you have to take right towards Biligiri Ranganathaswamy temple.
+The road from here on is a bit narrow and steep as well.
+Near the temple, the road was curvy and it was under construction during our visit.
 One can get a mesmerizing view of the surrounding hills and forests from the parking area near the temple.
 We reached the temple at around 12 noon.

 Biligiri Ranganathaswamy Temple